Writing an Abstract to Target Researchers

 - Will your study perhaps be useful to members of the general public?

-- Did you write the research results to include the wider implications presented in the abstract?
+- Do your study results include the wider implications presented in the abstract?

 While Outlining and Writing Your Abstract